shrn-kira/alx-higher_level_programming/0x03-python-data_structures/README.md

-# Python - Data Structures: Lists, Tuples
+This is the readme file for the Python Data Structures Lists Tuples directory.